 The Organization is a member of Hillcrest Educational Foundation, Inc.'s 403(b) retirement plan, which covers all eligible employees.
 Participating employees are allowed to contribute to the plan.
-Contributions, which are made at the discretion of the Board of Directors of Hillcrest Educational Centers, Inc., were \$606,363 and \$253,515 for 2017 and 2016, respectively.
+Contributions, which are made at the discretion of the Board of Directors of Hillcrest Educational Centers, Inc., were \$865,346 and \$606,363 for 2018 and 2017, respectively.

-The Organization entered into a Supplemental Executive Retirement Plan (SERP) deferred compensation agreement on January 1, 2010 with its President and CEO.
+The Organization entered into Supplemental Executive Retirement Plan (SERP) deferred compensation agreements with its President and CEO and Executive Director.
 The SERP is a non-governmental 457(b) plan which is limited to groups of highly compensated executives.
 The 457(b) account remains the property of the Organization and is subject to the claims of creditors until benefits are paid.
 The 457(b) funds may be withdrawn as benefits at any time following the end of employment with the Organization.
 The benefits are taxable when paid.
-The expense of this plan is being recognized over the period of the President and CEO's employment, including \$18,000 for the year ended June 30, 2017.
-The total liability as of June 30, 2017 was \$162,883.
+The expense of this plan is being recognized over the period of employment of the President and CEO and Executive Director, including \$18,500 and \$15,000 for the year ended June 30, 2018, respectively.
+The total liability as of June 30, 2018 was \$209,630.